-Lawsuits filed against UniCredit S.p.A. by members of the former Cassa di Risparmio di Roma Fund after two degree decisions favourable to UniCredit S.p.A.
+Lawsuits have been brought against UniCredit S.p.A. by members of the former Cassa di Risparmio di Roma Fund.
+These lawsuits are now pending before the Italian Supreme Court (Corte di Cassazione) after two degree decisions favourable to UniCredit S.p.A..
 The main claim is a request that the funding levels of the former Cassa di Risparmio di Roma Fund be restored and that the individual social security accounts of each member be assessed and quantified.
 With reference to the main claim, the relief sought is estimated at Euro 384 million.